mayhong1/cse15l-lab-reports/report.md

 ![Image](screenshot7.png)
 Working directory: /home/lecture1

-The content of the file Hello.java is printed because the cat command prints the contents of the file of the given path.
+The content of the file Hello.java is printed because the cat command prints the contents of the file of the given path, which in this case is /home/lecture1/Hello.java.
 There is no error.